The Central Ohio Hope Line is (614) 252-1700. Call to talk to an addict in recovery now. Hope is within reach. You may never have to use again!

 IP #16 “For the Newcomer” reminds us that “You don’t have to wait for an overdose or jail sentence to get help from NA…” Also, in our literature “It Works: How and Why” we are reminded of the following: “The principle of service, critical to the application of our Eleventh Tradition, is not a passive principle.
 To be of maximum service to the still-suffering addict, we must energetically seek to carry our message throughout our cities, towns and villages.
 Our public relations policy is based on attraction, to be sure, not promotion.
-But to attract the still-suffering addict to our program of, we must take vigorous steps to make our program widely known.
+But to attract the still-suffering addict to our program of recovery, we must take vigorous steps to make our program widely known.
 The better and broader our public relations, the better we will be able to serve.” (page 207)

 Have questions about “attraction rather than promotion” and the 11th Tradition guiding us to maintain personal anonymity at the level of press, radio and film?
 Click on this link to read the full version of our Fellowship’s PR Handbook.
 For the shorter handbook, with just the basics, click on this link: PR Basics handbook.